Add a Guest Lecturer to Your Sync Session

 Contact the guest lecturer at least 6-8 weeks ahead of the appearance so there’s plenty of time to plan.
 Decide on a topic--something that will align with a learning objective--and ask the person to teach about it rather than just talk.
 Be specific.
 And set a very clear time limit--keep it manageable, no more than 20-25 minutes, with plenty of time to answer questions

 Ask the guest lecturer to have some questions for the students to keep it lively.
-Use the chat function in Blue Jeans and explain that students can ask questions through that.
+Use the chat function in Zoom and explain that students can ask questions through that.
 You will need to monitor those questions and pose them to the guest expert in a timely manner.
-Closer to the day, do a quick Blue Jeans test to make sure they are ready.
+Closer to the day, do a quick Zoom test to make sure they are ready.

 Ask students to do some pre-work, ideally related to assigned readings or videos for the week.
 Give them videos to watch or blog posts to read for context.
 Ask students to have questions ready to ask the guest.
 You could ask them to post questions ahead of time, so that you’re sure they are prepared with some meaningful questions.